mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 began the long climb back to the stars.
 The Vilani explored nearby worlds and then began to forge an empire for themselves.
-This was the First Imperium, or the Ziru Sirka (‘Grand Empire of Stars’).
+This was the First Imperium, or the Ziru Sirka ('Grand Empire of Stars').
 It dominated both the humans and non–humans of the region, and maintained its power through ruthless use of economic and military might.
 Upstart civilizations on the borders of the Ziru Sirka were kept down